-The internal gears, which should be made of metal, are a cheap plastic that breaks within a few weeks of purchase.
+The internal gears, which should be made of metal, are of a cheap plastic that could break within a few weeks of purchase.
 What’s worse, Bodum doesn’t sell replacement parts.
 Once these gears break (and they will), you’re left with a useless machine.

 Due to its cheap plastic construction, it’s prone to frequent jams, necessitating disassembling the grinder to clear the jam.
 This creates a mess of bean debris littering the counter when you take it apart.
 Who wants to clean up a mess when they should be drinking coffee?

 Bodum refuses to honor their warranty if you buy the grinder from a “third party.”
 Since most people buy from retailers and other “third parties,” why bother having a warranty?

 This is badly designed and horribly engineered, made worse by the fact that the manufacturer exhibits utter contempt for its customers.
 Who needs it?
 This will never be in the top two on the list.